 Leonardo Da Vinci Facts

 Leonardo da Vinci was born on April 15, 1452 and he was Italian.
 He never married nor had children.
-Unbelievably his assistant inherited his entire estate.
+Unbelievably, his assistant inherited his entire estate after he passed away.

 What was he famous for?